eriiire/LambdaStepCompute/phase3/poc-link-to-wsm-project.md

 ## Relational Database

 The AWS RDS MySQL database (Community Version) is used to store any data generated during this process.

+Information on how to connect to AWS RDS MySQL can be found here: [How to connect to DB instance (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToInstance.html)